NURSING PRACTICE MODULE YEAR 2 WITH ERASMUS PRACTICE - 2020/1

 Mind Map and Annotated Bibliography

-- Present a critical annotated bibliography of a selection of 3-4 pieces of evidence to support their knowledge of the patient and the patient’s treatment.
-This annotated bibliography should be approximately 300-500 words for each individual chosen resource and should be 1500 words in total.
+Present a critical annotated bibliography of a selection of 3-4 pieces of evidence to support their knowledge of the patient and the patient’s treatment.
+This annotated bibliography should be approximately 300-500 words for each individual chosen resource.
+This assignment should be 2000 words in total including the SBAR structured summary and annotated bibliography.

 Assessment criteria: the student must include the following: